ezequielmastrasso/CGproductionCalculators/README.md

 # CGproductionCalculators
 Pert based production calculators for CG productions with probabilities.
 Built on Keen io, Keen Dashboard, Jquery, JS, JQuery, google charts, and d3.
+##### Description:
+Instructions:
+Browse through all the inputs boxes tabs (on the left) before entering your inputs.
+Get familiar with all the inputs required, lingo and definitions.
+Enter all your data about your team, working environment, holidays, asset types %, and best/mostLikely/worst estimates.
+This will give you the 80% chances amount of working days required, and the 95% percent chances of success working days.
+Optionally you can enter two dates (start and end) and a percent will be calculated between them.
+Notice that the date calculation ATM does not account for locale bank holidays, Christmas or similar religious breaks, etc.
+See Limitations below in order to understand the calculator internals, the risk of not having slack or lag between tasks and as many critical paths as artists.

 ![My image](https://raw.githubusercontent.com/ezequielmastrasso/CGproductionCalculators/master/screenShotAssets.jpg)
 ![My image](https://raw.githubusercontent.com/ezequielmastrasso/CGproductionCalculators/master/screenShotLighting.jpg)
 ![My image](https://raw.githubusercontent.com/ezequielmastrasso/CGproductionCalculators/master/screenShotSingleAsset.jpg)